League of Legends World Championship: 2016

 The various stages of the 2016 Worlds were held throughout the United States in Chicago, San Francisco, New York City, and the final in Los Angeles.

 The groups of teams were decided through a live group draw show on 10 September.
 The games were played on the 6.18 patch of the game with Yorick disabled, and Aurelion Sol disabled for days 1–3.
 There were 16 teams and 4 groups that consisted of 4 teams.
-The group stage was Bo1 and the top two teams from each groups would advance to the Knockout Stage.
+The group stage was Bo1 and the top two teams from each group would advance to the Knockout Stage.
 The Knockout Stage was Bo5 and the #1 vs #2 teams from each group would face each other in the bracket.
 The total prize pool was US$5,070,000 and it was spread among the teams.
-The first place (SK Telecom T1) took $2,028,000, the second team (Samsung Galaxy) took $760,500, the third place (ROX Tigers) took $380,250.
+The first place (SK Telecom T1) took $2,028,000, the second team (Samsung Galaxy) took $760,500, and the third and fourth place (ROX Tigers and H2K) took $380,250 divided among the 2 teams.
 The rest of the prize pool was distributed among the 5th–16th places.

 SKT won 3–2 versus Samsung Galaxy in the 2016 World Championship final, with Faker winning the MVP award.
 The final was watched by 43 million people, with a peak concurrent viewership of 14.7 million viewers, breaking 2015's final's viewer records.